 1897: During today’s dedication of the new building belong to the Hebrew Technical Institute; Joseph B. Bloomingdale presented the key to the building to James H. Hoffman, President of the Institute.

 1897: In the course of his talk at the dedication exercise of the Hebrew Technical Institute, Police Commissioner Theodore Roosevelt explained that he had a duty to see to it that Herr Alwardt, the German anti-Semite could speak publicly and that he was fully protected by the police.
 To that end, Roosevelt “selected a cordon of forty officers to preserve the peace, and they were all Hebrews, and what is more, they did preserve the peace.”
-(Editor’s Note: An episode of “Blue Bloods” a television show featuring Tom Sellick as the NYC Police Commissioner drew on this event to resolve part of it plot line.)
+(Editor’s Note: This year, an episode of “Blue Bloods” a television show featuring Tom Sellick as the NYC Police Commissioner drew on this event to resolve part of it plot line.)

 1897: Birthdate of Louis "Lepke" Buchalter.
 Known as "Czar Lepke," Buchalter was a product of the Brooklyn underworld.
 During the 1920's he formed the notorious gang called "Murder Incorporated."
 The gang specialized in the protection racket.
 They began with furriers and leather goods and eventually branched out into the entire garment industry.
 During the 1930's, Murder Incorporated was being a small fortune by the movie studios in Hollywood.
 Lepke's two decade long reign of terror came to an end when Thomas Dewey went after a variety of gangsters during the late 1930's and 1940's.
 Lepke was convicted of murder and electrocuted in March, 1944.
 Yes, there were other Jewish gangsters.
 But they were a small part of the Jewish population and their criminal activities were never a source of pride.